 Expressions that name objects directly include both variable names and literals such as numbers and strings.
-The values of those expressions are the objects they name has the value (refers to) -2, the object that 2 returns in response to the message negated.
+The values of those expressions are the objects they name.

 An expression that refers to an object indirectly by specifying a message invocation has the value returned by the message's receiver.
 You can use such an expression anywhere you might use an ordinary literal or a variable name.
 This expression: